oracle-livelabs/oml/oml/create-project-workspace/create-project-workspace.md

 	This completes the task of creating a user.

-## Sign into Oracle Machine Learning Notebooks
+## Task 2: Sign into Oracle Machine Learning Notebooks

 A notebook is a web-based interface for data analysis, data discovery, data visualization, and collaboration.
 You create and run notebooks in Oracle Machine Learning Notebooks.
 You can access Oracle Machine Learning Notebooks from Autonomous Database.